Making the Persimmon Tree

 Starting point

 I make all of my solid gold jewellery using the lost wax method.
 I use a small knife to carve the model out of jeweller's wax, then have the wax model cast in metal.
+For this project, I started by freely carving different components of the design, such as the leaves, fruit, and bird.

 My favourite part of handcarving is watching a shape emerge from what used to be nothing :)